yuqi-zhang/atomic-system-containers-quickstart/README.md

 As of atomic 1.12 you have to start the service manually with `systemctl start flannel`.

 You can check the status of the container with `atomic ps` (as of v1.12 this has been refractored to `atomic containers list`), or `systemctl status flannel`, or `ifconfig | grep flannel`.
+In case of failure refer to logs or troubleshooting below.

+If you had Docker running at this point, `systemctl status docker` will prompt you to `systemctl daemon-reload` to use the new flannel configurations from the container.
+Go ahead and do that and restart flannel.

 Similarily, `atomic uninstall flannel` cleans it up.

+Note that presently, if you restart your machine, the config file for flannel (inside Docker) will be re-created.
+Although the config has not changed, post-restart it will prompt you to `systemctl daemon-reload` again (since it thinks the config file was changed).
+That can be ignored (the issue is being investigated).

 Note for flannel with specified $NAME for the container, /run/$NAME will be created and bound to /run/$NAME in the container.
 The folder will include things such as the subnet.env file.